 *This post is not to be taken as medical advice, by any means.
 This information is based on personal experience only, and may contain inaccurate information regarding health conditions and the use of essential oils.*

-Up to this last year, I was never one to stress or worry.
-I was always the one using the phrase, it's no big deal, don't freak out when a family member or friend started stressing out about something minor.
-Lately, I can't seem to take my own advice.
+Me?
+Stressed?
+Nah!
+I'm the one always telling others to relax and take a chill pill.
+Lately however, I can't seem to take my own advice.
 It all started in June, the month I got engaged.
-I started feeling intense palpitations in my chest several times a day, distracting me from work and overwhelming me in everyday life.
+I started feeling intense palpitations in my chest several times a day, distracting me from work and overwhelming me in everything I would do.
 Sometimes the palpitations would wake me from my sleep, or start when I was relaxing with G in the living room.
 How could I be feeling so overwhelmed in such a relaxed state?
 I wondered, is this stress I am feeling?
-Am I feeling pressure from being engaged, pressure to plan a Wedding?
-Thinking that this was my bodies reaction to stress, I tried to ignore the symptoms but began to allow little things to really bother me.
+Am I feeling pressure?
+Nervous about being newly engaged, stress about planning a Wedding?
+Thinking that this was my bodies reaction to stress, I tried to ignore the symptoms by coaching myself into relaxation.
+When this proved unsuccessful, I knew something was wrong.
 I'd experience anxiety each time the phone would ring, or when it came time to pay a bill.
 I'd even wake up in the morning with a racing heart, worried that I wasn't going to be able to live up to anyone's expectations that day.
 I started worrying about money, my relationships and my future more than I ever did, and it was not fun.
-These anxiety attacks came with intense heart palpitations, chest pain, a feeling of restriction in my breathing, hot sweats and even an upset stomach to the point of vomiting.
+These anxiety attacks came with intense heart palpitations, chest pain, a feeling of restricted breathing, hot sweats and an upset stomach that lead to vomiting.
 Something was just not right.
 I couldn't continue living feeling tired, overwhelmed and nervous.

 I went to see a Doctor who referred me to a specialist, and after several special tests I was diagnosed with Atrial Tachycardia.
-From what I understand, this means I have an abnormal electrical pathway in my heart sending signals to the upper chambers telling it to beat very fast.
+From what I understand, this means I have an abnormal electrical pathway in my heart which is sending signals to the upper chambers telling it to beat very fast.
 It's often considered more annoying than dangerous, and can be treated with medication, a simple procedure, and anxiety management.
-It was very scary, having blood work done several times, ultrasounds and other heart monitoring tests - being told that the tests did show extreme irregularity and there was something physically wrong that needed to be addressed.
+It was very scary, having blood work done several times, ultrasounds and other heart monitoring tests - being told that the tests did show extreme irregularity and there was something physically wrong.
+But, I was happy to know I wasn't turning into a nervous wreck.
 I tried one medication, then another, and finally found something that works for my body and doesn't make me feel run down.
 I'm happy to say I feel in control and I feel no side effects from the medication.

-Atrial Tachycardia and treatment aside, I need to learn better ways to deal with everyday stress to kick my anxiety in the butt.
+Atrial Tachycardia and treatment aside, I need to learn better ways to deal with everyday stress to kick my anxiety in the butt and relax me.
 Things like coffee, tea, wine and sleepless nights DO NOT HELP, so those things need to be limited.
-There are other obvious ways to deal with stress including getting lots of rest, eating healthy, deep breathing, exercise and meditation.
+Other ways to deal with stress include getting lots of rest, eating healthy, deep breathing, exercise and meditation.

 On the weekend I learned about something else we could be doing, or sniffing, to relax us.
 Don't get the wrong idea people!
 I went to a local fair where a lady was selling essential oil inhalers and other oil products.
 One combination of oils really caught my eye.
 Pressure Drop, said to fight anxiety and stress by calming the mind and body...
 Let's just say, $9 dollars later, I was sniffing.